View MapView Map

 4Clancy's

-Clancy’s Bar and Restaurant is a great spot to grab a table on Princes Street.
-Serving from 9am through to late night, the kitchen at Clancy’s focus on using fresh ingredients to put a twist on classic menu favourites.
-Try the fried chicken burger or tuna focaccia and don’t forget about the crispy calamari made with West Cork squid.
+Clancy’s Bar is a great spot to grab a table on Princes Street.
+Serving from 9am through to late night, the kitchen at Clancy’s focuses on using fresh ingredients to put a twist on classic menu favourites.
+Try the fried chicken burger or their classic fish and chips and don’t forget about the prawn pil pil drenched in an infused oil, accompanied with crunchy garlic bread.
 Find a seat on Princes Street or call ahead and get one of the coveted spots on the rooftop terrace.

 A plate of food on a table in an outdoor setting in Cork City